utaramas/oyenlover/_posts/2023-02-24-underwater-restaurants-in-the-maldives.markdown

 This restaurant can be found in Laviani Atoll.
 It is located at a depth of 5.8 meters, as the name implies.
 It is also the world's largest underwater restaurant.

-Furthermore, it provides a pleasant atmosphere and a breathtaking panorama due to its beautiful view of the coral reef.
-For lunch or dinner, the restaurant can accommodate 10 pairs of guests.
+In addition, it offers a pleasant environment and impressive panoramas thanks to its beautiful views of coral reefs.
+The restaurant welcomes 10 guest couples for lunch or dinner.

 The kitchen is contemporary.
 The menu changes seasonally and offers a wide variety of culinary delights.

 #### Minus Six Meter – OZEN by Atmosphere at Maadhoo